The causative organism, F. tularensis, is a small, pleomorphic, nonmotile, nonsporulating aerobic, gram-negative bacillus that enters the body by

 Because this organism is highly infectious, samples and culture media from patients suspected of having tularemia should be handled with extreme caution and, if possible, processed by a high-level biosafety containment-equipped laboratory with a level 3 rating.

-Mortality is almost nil in treated cases and about 6% in untreated cases of ulceroglandular tularemia.
-Mortality rates are higher for type A infection and for typhoidal, septicemic, and pneumonic tularemia; they are as high as 33% for untreated cases.
+Case fatality is almost nil in treated cases and about 6% in untreated cases of ulceroglandular tularemia.
+Case fatality rates are higher for type A infection and for typhoidal, septicemic, and pneumonic tularemia; they are as high as 33% for untreated cases.
 Death usually results from overwhelming infection, pneumonia, meningitis, or peritonitis.
 Relapses can occur in inadequately treated cases.
 One attack confers immunity.

 The preferred drug is